devcjohn/cj.cafe/public/blog/migrating-to-aws-ecs.md

 }
 ```

-A variables file is a common strategy for storing values that are accessed multiple times and may change often.
+A variables file is a common strategy for storing values that may change between environments and are accessed by multiple other Terraform files.

 ```hcl:variables.tf
 variable "region" {